ckan/ckan/doc/maintaining/datastore.rst

 expect from a powerful database management system.

 A DataStore resource can not be created on its own.
 It is always required to have an associated CKAN resource.
-If data is stored in the DataStore, it will automatically be previewed by the :ref:`recline preview extension <data-explorer>`.
+If data is stored in the DataStore, it can automatically be previewed by a :ref:`preview extension <data-explorer>`.

 Making a Data API request